Statistical Guarantees in the Search for Less Discriminatory Algorithms: Setting and model

 We will analyze the model with the best performance on the test split, after the trainer concludes training.
 Formally, for given $t$, let $i_t$ be the model with the lowest empirical disparate impact up to the $t$-th model: $i_t = \arg \min_{i \in [t]} \hat Q_i$.
 We will analyze the case where, after the model trainer trains $\tau$ models, they select and deploy $h_{i_\tau}$.
 The true and empirical disparate impact of the \textit{selected} model after training $t$ models will be denoted

 In the context of an LDA search, we assume the models sampled from $\cA(D)$ are all \textit{deployable}, in the sense that a sample from $\mc A(D)$ meets the business needs of the firm.
 If this is not true for some model training process, rejection sampling can be used to continue retraining until a deployable one is found.
 In practice, this may be accomplished by, for example, setting an accuracy threshold and letting $\mc A(D)$ be samples from the model training distribution, conditional on sufficient accuracy.\footnote{In other settings, $\ell$ might represent accuracy itself, in which case the search would be for more accurate models.
 However, our motivation for this work is clarifying the debate around LDAs.
-The model multiplicity literature argues that models optimized for accuracy will have similar accuracy but perhaps differences in other properties \citep{black2022model,rodolfa_empirical_2021}.
-More generally, $\ell$ could encode some fairness-accuracy trade-off via a weighted combination of different objectives.}
+The model multiplicity literature argues that models optimized for accuracy will have similar accuracy but perhaps differences in other properties \citep{black2022model,rodolfa_empirical_2021}.} \proposedchange{This approach---setting an accuracy threshold and searching for a model with lower disparate impact---reflects the fact that the legal framework focuses on a search for alternatives among procedures that meet business needs.
+In other settings, beyond the LDA framework, $\ell$ could encode some fairness-accuracy trade-off via a weighted combination of different objectives.}

 \paragraph*{Certifying a sufficient search.} For given cost of training a single model $c$ and utility for a unit improvement to disparate impact $b$, the model trainer is justified in terminating a search after training $\tau$ models if $b \cdot \E_{\bbP_0}[{U_\tau - U_{\tau+1} \given \hat U_\tau}] \le c,$ i.e., the expected marginal benefit of training an additional model, given the observed best model so far, does not outweigh the cost.
 Equivalently, we will write